Will I Still See the Grain on Painted Cabinets?

 Most homeowners want their painted kitchen cabinets to look like new, like they were painted by the manufacturer with a factory finish that feels smooth to the touch.
 Otherwise, if you still see or feel the underlying grain underneath the layers of fresh paint, it’s a dead give-away that the cabinets were originally stained and then painted later, and not painted very well to boot.
 So the challenge for the professional cabinet painter is to make sure that the vast majority of the wood grain is undetectable after painting.
 How do you accomplish that?

-Again, it comes down to the painter’s skill and technique, especially when dealing with heavier-grained woods.
-If the cabinets are smooth to the touch already, the task is easy.
-Almost any competent painter can spray a fresh finish on maple cabinets, for example, and make them look good.
-(The key is that the finish be sprayed.
-You don’t want roller marks or brush strokes on your painted cabinets!).
-In that case, all the painter needs is a good bonding primer, which is designed not to “fill” the grain but to stick to the smooth surface reliably.
+For smooth cabinets, all the painter needs is a good bonding primer, which is designed not to fill grain, but to stick to the smooth surface reliably.
 Any small dings or dents from wear and tear that weren’t filled by primer can be filled in with wood filler products.
-Then you spray on the final color, and you have smooth, like-new cabinets in the color of your choice!
+Then you spray on the final color, and you have smooth, like-new cabinets in the color of your choice.

-Dealing with that grain takes more effort than just painting fine-grained cabinets that are already smooth to start with.
-You need a way to fill the grain and get a smooth, paint-ready surface.
-We do this by applying multiple coats of primer with a high “solids” content, which is designed to settle in the grooves and pores.
-Then we sand the primed cabinets down with powder sanders with a fine-grit sandpaper.
-This removes 90 – 95% of the grain’s appearance, but it’s not a 100% fix.
-Some minimal grain may still be visible up close and in some lighting conditions, usually on the curved areas around the raised panels in the center of the cabinet doors.
+Doing this removes 90 – 95% of the grain’s appearance, but it’s not a 100% fix over every square millimeter of the cabinet’s surface.
+Some minimal grain may still be visible up close and in some lighting conditions, usually on the curved areas around the raised panels in the center of the cabinet doors, or if the cabinet doors have rounded edges.
 To totally remove all appearances of grain, we would hand-apply a wood filler in between primer coats, over any areas that the high-solids primer didn’t take care of.
 In some extreme cases, multiple layers of filler are required.
 And each layer has to dry fully and be sanded smooth.
 Needless to say, this takes more time and labor.

 [Related: See our complete cabinet painting process here, including video]